gvwilson/thirdbit/teaching/biblio.md

 *   <a id="benner-expertise">[Benner2000]</a> Patricia Benner: _[From Novice to Expert: Excellence and Power in Clinical Nursing Practice](https://www.amazon.com/Novice-Expert-Excellence-Clinical-Commemorative/dp/0130325228/)_ Pearson, 2000, 978-0130325228. _A classic study of clinical judgment and how expertise develops._

-*   <a id="biggs-tang-quality">[Biggs2011]</a> John Biggs and Catherine Tang: _[Teaching for Quality Learning at University](https://www.amazon.com/Teaching-Learning-University-Research-Education/dp/0335242758/)_ Open University Press, 2011, 978-0335242757. _A step-by-step guide to lesson development, delivery, and evaluation for people working in higher education._
+*   <span class="changed" markdown="1"><a id="biggs-tang-quality">[Biggs2011]</a> John Biggs and Catherine Tang: _[Teaching for Quality Learning at University](https://www.amazon.com/Teaching-Learning-University-Research-Education/dp/0335242758/)_ Open University Press, 2011, 978-0335242757. _A step-by-step guide to lesson development, delivery, and evaluation for people working in higher education._</span>

 *   <a id="bohay-note-taking">[Bohay2011]</a> Mark Bohay, Daniel P. Blakely, Andrea K. Tamplin, and Gabriel A. Radvansky: "Note Taking, Review, Memory, and Comprehension." _American Journal of Psychology_, 124(1), 2011, 10.5406/amerjpsyc.124.1.0063. _Presents a study showing that note-taking improves retention most at deeper levels of understanding._

-*   <a id="bollier-commoner">[Bollier2014]</a> David Bollier: _[Think Like a Commoner: A Short Introduction to the Life of the Commons](https://www.amazon.com/Think-Like-Commoner-Introduction-Commons/dp/0865717680/)_ New Society Publishers, 2014, 978-0865717688. _A short introduction to one of the most widely used kinds of governance in human societies throughout history._
+*   <span class="changed" markdown="1"><a id="bollier-commoner">[Bollier2014]</a> David Bollier: _[Think Like a Commoner: A Short Introduction to the Life of the Commons](https://www.amazon.com/Think-Like-Commoner-Introduction-Commons/dp/0865717680/)_ New Society Publishers, 2014, 978-0865717688. _A short introduction to one of the most widely used kinds of governance in human societies throughout history._</span>

 *   <a id="brown-empirical">[Brown2014]</a> Neil C. C. Brown and Amjad Altadmri: "Investigating Novice Programming Mistakes: Educator Beliefs vs. Student Data." _Proc Tenth Annual Conference on International Computing Education Research_, 2014, 10.1145/2632320.2632343. _Uses data from over 100,000 students to show that educators know less than they think about what mistakes novice programmers actually make._

-*   <a id="cottom-lower-ed">[Cottom]</a> Tressie McMillan Cottom: *_[Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy](https://www.amazon.com/Lower-Ed-Troubling-Profit-Colleges/dp/1620970600/)_*  The New Press, 2017, 978-1620970607. _Lays bare the dynamics of this growing "educational" industry to show how it leads to greater inequality rather than less._
+*   <span class="changed" markdown="1"><a id="cottom-lower-ed">[Cottom]</a> Tressie McMillan Cottom: *_[Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy](https://www.amazon.com/Lower-Ed-Troubling-Profit-Colleges/dp/1620970600/)_*  The New Press, 2017, 978-1620970607. _Lays bare the dynamics of this growing "educational" industry to show how it leads to greater inequality rather than less._</span>

 *   <a id="cottrill-gifted">[Cottrill2016]</a> Cameron Cottrill: "Why Talented Black and Hispanic Students Can Go Undiscovered." <https://mobile.nytimes.com/2016/04/10/upshot/why-talented-black-and-hispanic-students-can-go-undiscovered.html>, viewed April 2017.